course-details-portlet

 • Reproductive behaviour of animals, with particular emphasis on sexual behaviour

-• Sexual selection, including how sexual selection affects morphology and behaviour of males and females
+• Sexual selection, including how sexual selection affects morphology and behaviour of males and females, and how this drives reproductive dynamics

 • The importance of sexual selection for speciation and biodiversity